George Schaller: Awards and recognition

 and he was the first recipient of the Wildlife Conservation Society's Beebe Fellowship.

 Schaller's literary honors include the U.S. National Book Award in Science (for The Serengeti Lion in 1973).
 In 1988, Schaller received the Golden Plate Award of the American Academy of Achievement.

 In September 2008, he received the Indianapolis Prize for his work in animal conservation.

 In 2017, a newly discovered species of scorpion was named as Liocheles schalleri in his honor.

+Personal life

+His wife Kay majored in Anthropology at the University of Alaska in Fairbanks, where she and Schaller met.
+They married in 1957 and Kay assisted in fieldwork and edited and typed his manuscripts for nearly seven decades.

+Kay Schaller passed on March 7, 2023 at the age of 93.